WileyBui/CGI-HTTPWebServer/README.md

 User - The purpose of this project for users is to learn how to navigate webpages and what certain errors mean when received.
 For example, if trying to load a file from the server that doesn't exist, there is going to be a 404 File Not Found error.

 ### Group Effort
-We both put in effort to making this project work.
+We both put in effort to make this project work.